profix898/ILNEditor/README.md

 ### Disclaimer
 ILNEditor is in an early phase of development and should be considered experimental.

-As of today (July 2021) the plot types in _ILNumerics.Toolboxes.Drawing2_ are not supported yet.
+As of today (Jan 2023) the plot types in _ILNumerics.Toolboxes.Drawing2_ are not supported yet.
 However, you can inject support for custom types (and still unsupported types) by adding your own wrappers to the ```WrapperMap``` of panel editor.
 Of course, I hope to add support in the future.

 ### License
 ILNEditor is licensed under the terms of the MIT license (<http://opensource.org/licenses/MIT>, see LICENSE.txt).